-Nursing(Abilene Only)
+Nursing (Abilene Only)

-Cisco College offers several pathways to a career in nursing.
-Licensed Vocational Nurses (LVN) can obtain an Associate Degree in Nursing (A.D.N.) in one year.
-Once they are licensed as an RN, they may progress on to a Bachelor of Science in Nursing (BSN) at Texas Tech University Health Sciences Center School of Nursing, Abilene, in as little as two more semesters of online coursework.
+Cisco College offers many options for a career in nursing.
+We offer a Vocational Nursing certificate program followed by a choice of two LVN to RN transition programs.
+Licensed Vocational Nurses can obtain an Associate Degree in Nursing (ADN) in one year, not including required prerequisites.
+As part of Cisco College's partnership with Texas Tech University Health Sciences Center School of Nursing in Abilene, all graduates of both transition programs are guaranteed a spot in Texas Tech's RN to BSN program.

+Prerequisites for Texas Tech's RN to BSN may be taken at Cisco campus in (Abilene) followed by two semesters of online coursework through Texas Tech to finish a BSN (Bachelor of Science in Nursing).
 Students seeking to begin their nursing career at the BSN level can complete all of their general education courses at Cisco College.
-Program cost may include entrance and periodic exam fees, background checks, drug screening, immunizations, health insurance, specialized course supplies or supplements.
-Please consult the program student handbook for the full schedule of program costs.
+Program costs may include entrance and periodic exam fees, background checks, drug screening, immunizations and specialized course supplies or supplements.
+Please email Teri Brown, Health Sciences Assistant, for an estimated cost sheet.
+Email teri.brown@cisco.edu.
+An estimated cost sheet is available in the application packet, as well as the program student handbook delivered on acceptance into the nursing program.

-LVN/RN Transition Course - Nursing Associate of Applied Science
+LVN/RN Transition Program - Nursing Associate of Applied Science

-The LVN/RN Option is a one-year program for Licensed Vocational Nurses (LVN) leading to an Associate of Applied Science (A.A.S.)
-Degree in Nursing which prepares the graduate to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Licensure as an RN must be granted by the Board of Nursing for the State of Texas.
-Applicants to the ADN program must be graduates of a state-approved vocational/practical nursing program, be currently licensed as a vocational nurse in Texas, and must have completed the required prerequisite courses with a GPA of 3.0 or better in classes pertaining to nursing.
-Students may apply to the program with no more than one prerequisite in-progress at the time of the application so long as the remaining prerequisite course will be complete prior to the program start date.
-Prospective students should consult the Health Sciences Assistant in addition to meeting with a college counselor.
-An estimated educational costs sheet is included in the nursing application packet.
+The LVN/RN option is a one-year program, excluding prerequisites, for Licensed Vocational Nurses (LVNs) leading to an Associate of Applied Science in Nursing (AAS) which prepares the graduate to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Licensure as an RN must be granted by the Texas State Board of Nursing.
+Applicants to the ADN program must be graduates of a state-approved vocational/practical nursing program, be currently licensed to practice in the state of Texas as an LVN, and must have completed the required prerequisite courses with a GPA of 3.0 or better in classes pertaining to nursing.
+Prerequisites for any of the nursing programs at Cisco must be completed with a C or better to be considered passing.
+Students must also have a 3.0 GPA in the Sciences courses required for nursing.
+Students may apply to the program with no more than two prerequisites in progress at the time of application as long as the classes will be completed with a C or higher by the time the nursing program starts.
+Applicants with a 2.8 overall GPA and a 2.8 Science GPA may be allowed to apply; however, applicants with a 3.0 have a higher chance of being accepted into the program.
+Prospective students should meet with Amy Callan, Health Sciences Counselor, and then with Teri Brown, Health Sciences Assistant, to ensure all requirements are met.
+Applications should be submitted to the Health Sciences office.